Yuanyuan-Shi/PowerOutagePredictor/Docs/API Documentation.md

 and 'Precipitation_in' respectively.
 You can give any number for the other two unused parameters.
-* method - a string representing a method supported default method is ExtraTrees if no method specified
+* method - a string representing a method supported the default method is ExtraTrees if no method specified
  * 'dt' for DecisionTree,
  * 'rf' for RandomForest,
  * 'et' for ExtraTrees,